mckang/twampy/README.md

 # Python tools for TWAMP and TWAMP light
 Twampy is a Python implementation of the Two-Way Active Measurement Protocol (TWAMP and TWAMP light) as defined in RFC5357.
-This tool was developed to validate the Nokia SR OS TWAMP implementation.
+This tool is customized to validate the Perfsonar TWAMP implementation.

 ## Supported features
 * unauthenticated mode